 Auro Debuts at Four Seasons Resort Napa ValleyNov 16, 2022 07:02PM ● By Fran Miller

-Garcia is also an alumnus of Bravo’s Top Chef Season 15 and author of an upcoming cookbook, Convivir: Modern Mexican Cooking in California’s Wine Country.
-His Auro inspiration is drawn from past experience and from his time-honored relationships with farmers, foragers, and fishermen.
-Notable purveyors include Elysian Fields Lamb, Ōra King Salmon and Wolfe Ranch Quail and produce sourced from a dedicated culinary garden at neighboring Triple S Ranch.
+Garcia is also an alumnus of Bravo’s Top Chef Season 15 and author of the upcoming cookbook, Convivir: Modern Mexican Cooking in California’s Wine Country.
+His Auro inspiration is drawn from his time-honored relationships with farmers, foragers, and fishermen, such as Elysian Fields Lamb, Ōra King Salmon, and Wolfe Ranch Quail.
+He sources produce from a dedicated culinary garden at neighboring Triple S Ranch.

-Auro also overlooks the resort’s two swimming pools, and the surrounding Hirsch Bedner Associates-designed rooms and sumptuous suites.
+Auro also overlooks the resort’s two swimming pools, and the surrounding Hirsch Bedner Associates-designed rooms and suites.
 Those on the first level boast a wine cellar-like vibe of dark, sultry tones and low illumination, with gleaming white large bathrooms featuring soaking tubs.
 Upper-level rooms are the reverse – bright white design with black-tiled bathrooms.
 All rooms feature fireplaces, private, furnished terraces, fully stocked mini-bars, and the heavenly Four Seasons bed – the most ideal of ‘next stops’ after a multi-course Auro meal.

 Photos courtesy of Four Seasons Resort Napa Valley